davidicus/use-lang-direction/README.md

 # use-lang-direction

-A React hook that reads the HTML element's dir attribute value and any updates to that value allowing you to update your UI based of direction
+A React hook that reads the HTML element's dir attribute value and any updates to that value allowing you to update your UI accordingly.

 ## In Action